Contracts

 Great contracts are the foundation of healthy relationships.

-Your CIC's declaration / CC&Rs is special kind of contract called a covenant (a dedicatory instrument) between homeowners that "runs with that land."
-The contracting discussed on this page is dedicated to relationships between your CIC and third party vendors.
+Your declaration / CC&Rs is special kind of contract called a covenant (a dedicatory instrument) between homeowners and the association that "runs with that land."
+Covenants do not bind third party vendors!
+This page is dedicated to relationships between your association and third party vendors.

 Your association can, and in many cases should work closely with your vendors, but that does not make vendors your "colleagues" or "partners."
 Whether formally incorporated or not, you should think of your community as a business.
 Homeowners who share a vested interest via their mandatory assessments are like partners and/or shareholders of your corporation.
 Alignment with a shared interest is the primary reason many associations require that Board members (volunteer directors) own real property within the community.
 The vendors your association engages cannot and will not share the same interest in the overall nuances and success of governing and operating your community as your homeowners.